leannekeenan/leannekeenan/Gin Mon/README.md

 </h2>

 <p>
-The content of the page follows a flexbox model allowing for the content to be responsive to any device it is viewed upon.
-Root variables were used to ensure uniform continuity if the color, as well as overall structure elements being provided with common properties such as margin and padding, and altered as needed by element.
+The page content follows a flexbox model allowing for the content to be responsive to any device it is viewed upon.
+Root variables were used to ensure uniform continuity of the color, as well as overall structure elements being provided with common properties such as margin and padding, and altered as needed by the element.

-The images used were sorced from places such as upsplash,shutterstock, and freeimages to provide a more modern look to the page, or created in photoshop to replace outdated content.
+The images used were sourced from places such as Unsplash, Shutterstock, and free images to provide a more modern look to the page, or created in Photoshop to replace outdated content.

 The purpose of the website is to allow users to see the menu, and therefore it is the main portion of the entire page.
-As such, it has a unique background color to the rest of the page, allowing it to appear as a seperate object from the rest of the page.  the content was divided using tables to seperate the title of the dish, its description, and the price.
+As such, it has a unique background color to the rest of the page, allowing it to appear as a separate object from the rest of the page.  the content was divided using tables to separate the title of the dish, its description, and the price.

-In addition to the menu, the website provides contacxt information and a map to allow the site visitor the most information possible to increase sales and possible foot traffic in the restaurants area.
+In addition to the menu, the website provides contact information and a map to allow the site visitor the most information possible to increase sales and possible foot traffic in the restaurants area.

-Media Queries were included to ensure both the manu and map would remain within proportinn as the viewport windows fit to mobile screens, generally switching from the flex direction of row rather than column
+Media Queries were included to ensure both the manu and map would remain within proportion as the viewport windows fit mobile screens, generally switching from the flex-direction of row rather than a column
 </p>

 <h2>